StreamActions/StreamActions/CONTRIBUTING.md

          * Methods
          * Structs
          * Classes
-     * Custom regions are okay, as long as they still follow the ordering scheme (Note that if you are using CodeMaid, it will delete these unless that option is turned off)
+     * Custom regions are okay, if they still follow the ordering scheme (Note that if you are using CodeMaid, it will delete these unless that option is turned off)

 #### Code
 * Avoid platform-dependent code
 * P/Invoke is strictly prohibited
 * All files must have the license header added as a comment at the top, if the file format allows
 * Qualify field, property, method, and event access with `this.`
-* Prefer predefined types (string, int, etc)
+* Prefer predefined types (string, int, etc.)
 * Use explicit types instead of `var`
 * Always use braces
 * Always use parenthesis for clarity in arithmetic, binary, and relational operators